Mastering Key Bindings in Emacs

 Every buffer and most major and minor modes have a keymap, and that keymap defines what the keys do when key sequences are sent to that buffer.
 Keys can be divided into three categories: undefined, prefix key, or complete key.

-- Undefined is self-explanatory: it does no operation when it invoked.
+- Undefined is self-explanatory: it does no operation when it is invoked.

 - Prefix keys are keys like